 When it comes to raw figures, Mary is still the queen of the Bake Off tent, but as far as positive sentiment goes, Noel and Sandi come out on top with the two highest percentages of ‘happy tweets’.
 Prue’s gaffe means she has the lowest percentage of positive tweets, and since the move to Channel 4, Paul has the highest percentage of posts displaying ‘disgust’ of any presenter in either year.

 Like everyone else, we were caught unawares by Prue’s Twitter gaffe yesterday and it undoubtedly caused ripples online.
 If we look at tweets and sentiment around both 2016 and 2017’s finalists, the winner understandably comes out with the most tweets on both years.
-Last year’s winner Candice got 7524 mentions compared to the runners-up Andrew (3,229 mentions) and Jane (1,810 mentions).
+Last year’s winner Candice got 7524 mentions compared to the runners up Andrew (3,229 mentions) and Jane (1,810 mentions).

 Following the pattern of the rest, tweets for the contestants are way down this year.
-The overall winner, Sophie, got 1,253 mentions, compared to 424 for Steven and only 298 for poor Kate, but we may have Prue to ‘thank’ for that.
+The overall winner, Sarah, got 1,253 mentions, compared to 424 for Steven and only 298 for poor Kate, but we may have Prue to ‘thank’ for that.

 Result: BBC WIN

-In the aftermath of #PrueGate it’s hardly surprising that interest on the day of the show wasn’t as high as it normally would have been, but still a poor show from Channel 4, with the overall winner Sophie receiving seven times less tweets than last year’s winner, Candice.
+In the aftermath of #PrueGate it’s hardly surprising that interest on the day of the show wasn’t as high as it normally would have been, but still a poor show from Channel 4, with the overall winner Sarah receiving seven times less tweets than last year’s winner, Candice.

 Overall result: BBC WIN